valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 The Objecten (Objects) API is a Dutch government API standard for storage of and access to objects and their metadata.
 A plugin is provided that allows for connecting to applications that provide an Objecten API.

+### Objecten API authentication

+The Objecten (Objects) API authentication provides the Object token authentication plugin for authenticating call to the Objecten API implementation by Maykin Media.
+This plugin is used by other plugins for the authentication.

+### Objecttypen API

+The Objecttypen (Objecttypes) API is a Dutch government API standard for storage of and access to object types, without having to create a new API for each object.
+A plugin is provided that allows for connecting to applications that provide an Objecttypen API.

 ### OpenZaak

 [OpenZaak](https://openzaak.org/) is an application that implements APIs for the exchange of information concerning cases